Should I Become an Employee Training Specialist?

 Step 1: Obtain a Bachelor's Degree

 Students who choose another major still can build employee training skills by making prudent course choices.
 For example, courses in business and human resources can provide a good foundation for working in training.
-Also, since employee training specialists need superior verbal and written communication abilities, taking classes that hone these skills could prove beneficial.
+Also, since employee training specialists need superior verbal and written communication abilities, taking classes that hone communication skills could prove beneficial.
 Additionally, gaining confidence in public speaking and proficiency in presentation software commonly used in training sessions might provide a career advantage.

-- Become proficient in a second language.
+Here's a tip for success: become proficient in a second language.
 Competence in a second language can be an asset for employee trainers, especially those who work for international companies or for companies where non-English speakers make up a significant portion of the workforce.

-Step 2: Gain Experience in Teaching or Human Resources
+Step 2: Gain Relevant Experience

 Step 3: Seek Entry-Level Employment